Lunar escape systems: Guidance

 Guidance in typical LESS designs was simple: an 'eight-ball' to show spacecraft attitude, a clock to show time since liftoff, and a planned pitch program.
 The Apollo Guidance Computer used as an autopilot for the CSM and LM had a mass of around a hundred pounds and consumed a significant amount of power, so computer controlled flight was out of the question.
 This would be one of the few cases where an astronaut flew a rocket manually all the way to orbit, and with far less instrumentation than normal.

 The astronauts would wait until the appropriate liftoff time that would put them into an orbit close to the CSM, then launch.
-The pilot would attempt to hold a constant heading, and at pre-determined times during the burn he would adjust the pitch to pre-determined angles.
-This controlled the vertical and horizontal velocity of the LESS and consequently the orbit that it would enter: the engine would be shut down at a pre-determined time when they should have reached the correct orbit.
+The pilot would attempt to hold a constant heading, and at predetermined times during the burn he would adjust the pitch to predetermined angles.
+This controlled the vertical and horizontal velocity of the LESS and consequently the orbit that it would enter: the engine would be shut down at a predetermined time when they should have reached the correct orbit.

 Even if the pilot made a few errors on the way to space, that was not necessarily fatal.
 The CSM had a fuel reserve, and plans would allow it to change velocity by a maximum of around 250 meters per second in order to rendezvous with the LESS after orbit insertion.
 While that did not allow much change in orbital inclination, the CSM could significantly change orbital altitude to match the LESS.
 The biggest threat from piloting errors was that the crew would run out of oxygen before the CSM could reach them.

 The LESS would be equipped with a flashing light and VHF radio beacon to simplify tracking from the CSM.
 On reaching the rendezvous point the CSM pilot would dock with the LESS using the same docking probe that was used to dock with the LM, and a special attachment on the front of the LESS.
 This would require some skilled flying on the part of the pilot, as any use of the front-facing RCS jets could present a serious hazard to the astronauts on the LESS if the hot exhaust gases hit them.

-Once docked the CSM pilot would depressurise the Command Module and open the hatch to space, so the astronauts on the LESS could use the external hand-holds on the Command Module to crawl to the hatch and climb inside.
+Once docked the CSM pilot would depressurize the Command Module and open the hatch to space, so the astronauts on the LESS could use the external hand-holds on the Command Module to crawl to the hatch and climb inside.
 The crew would then separate the CSM from the LESS and leave it in lunar orbit when they returned to Earth.